 Being a pastor is hard.
 Very hard.
 It is very likely the hardest thing you’ll ever do.
 You are under constant pressure to manage expectations, time and energy.
 When the pressures loom, they can be overwhelming.

 As a mentor and friend of mine told me once, “We can get so caught up in the machine that we are only mechanics.”
 Ministry can force you into unhealthy routines and rhythms.
 You can slip into a cycle and stay there for years.
 You will be tempted to become jaded, disillusioned or hopeless.
+You will experience moments where you wonder what the next turn in the path will bring.
 You will be required to unlearn your ruts.
 In those moments, remember what a very wise person told me once…

 It will be worth it.
 Remember: the Cross seemed hopeless too.